stephenajulu/ajulusthoughts.com/content/post/web-tool-of-the-week-2.md

 hero: "/static/images/webtool2.png"

 ---
-Here's the web tool of week #2:
+Here's the web tool of the week #2:

 ## Adobe Spark Post